Wrongful Death Complaint

 - Pre-judgment and post-judgment interest;

-- Costs of suit and reasonable attorneys’ fees as allowed; and
+- Costs of suit as allowed by law; and

 - All other and further relief the Court deems just and equitable.